Investigate how DNA sequence, temperature, and pH interact with the double helix!

 - Level: High school

 - The DNA Glow Lab kit contains reagents for 8 lab groups of up to 4 students each (32 students).
-These reagents are compatible with blueGel™ or other standard DNA electrophoresis systems.

 Kit includes: